gibil5/openhealth/readme.md

 ## Version 7.0

 ## Description
-Service Oriented Module for Odoo.
+Object Oriented Module for Odoo.
-Odoo is an ERP system for a Clinic.
+Odoo is an ERP system for small companies.
 Inherits OeHealth.
 Contains ALL the Data Model.
 Business logic is in classes and libraries.